dany1940/string_search/README.md

   #### Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;The project aims to find patterns in a file based on the last line in the file beeing the word pattern.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;The project aims to find patterns in a file based on the last line in the file beeing the pattern, a single word.<br />

  #### Thechnologies